atwam/atwam.github.com/source/_posts/2015-02-03-motorbike-prices-part-1.md

   ad_age[ad_age > 365*2] = NA # Let's ignore all ads older than 2 years for ad_age
 })
 {% endhighlight %}
+As you can see below, I gathered prices and information for 17043 bikes.
 Let's have a look at our data :

 {% highlight r %}